 Kate Chopin's "The Awakening"

-Join me for coffee and croissants to discuss "The Awakening" by Kate Chopin.
+Join me for afternoon tea to discuss "The Awakening" by Kate Chopin.
 You can find it in hard-copy, e-reader or pdf in internet sites.

 The Awakening, originally titled A Solitary Soul, is a novel by Kate Chopin, first published in Protected content .
 Set in New Orleans and the Southern Louisiana coast at the end of the nineteenth century, the plot centers on Edna Pontellier and her struggle to reconcile her increasingly unorthodox views on femininity and motherhood with the prevailing social attitudes of the turn-of-the-century American South.
 It is one of the earliest American novels that focuses on women's issues without condescension.
 It is also widely seen as a landmark work of early feminism, generating mixed reaction from contemporary readers and criticism.
 The novel's blend of realistic narrative, incisive social commentary, and psychological complexity makes The Awakening a precursor of American modernist literature; it prefigures the works of American novelists such as William Faulkner and Ernest Hemingway and echoes the works of contemporaries such as Edith Wharton and Henry James.
 It can also be considered among the first Southern works in a tradition that would culminate with the modern masterpieces of Faulkner, Flannery O'Connor, Eudora Welty, Katherine Anne Porter, and Tennessee Williams.